aiotrope/tetraval/README.md

 DBSWA assignment: Load Balancer for TODO API

 ## CLI Commands
-Running to port 7800 instead of port 7777 due to load balancing
+Running to port 7800 instead of port 7777 with load balancer and nginx

 ```bash
 # build todo-api